-"Not that I can tell so far," Nigel replied, his tone clear and concise.
-"Although is it wrong for me to still expect something bad to happen?"
+“Not that I can tell so far,” Nigel said, his tone clear and concise.
+“But is it wrong for me to still expect something bad to happen?”

-"You wouldn't be my daddy if you didn't," Tatyana quipped, her eyebrows a questioning slant.
-She always knew her father's innate suspicion towards certain matters, but right now, there was simply no reason to suspect anything out of the ordinary.
+“You wouldn’t be my daddy if you didn’t,” Tatyana said, her eyebrows at a questioning slant.
+She always knew her father’s innate suspicion towards certain matters, but right now, there was simply no reason to suspect anything out of the ordinary.
 Their cargo was all packed and ready for transit through the Celestial Gate.
-The ship was clean, the crew equipped, and the air thick with anticipation.
-No, they had no reason to suspect anything out of the ordinary, but everyone knew when things were a touch too perfect.
+The ship was clean, the crew equipped, everything was perfect.
+They had no reason to suspect anything strange.
+But something felt amiss despite the outward perfection.

-"Sure thing, Bjorn," Tatyana said, giving Bjorn a warm smile as she readied her rifle and slid through the barely cracked door to the container, her curves squeezing between the door and frame.
-There was something about the way her hips moved as she disappeared - - a slight sway, a graceful glide, a subtle but unmistakable taunt aimed in Bjorn's direction.
+“Sure thing, Bjorn,” Tatyana said.
+She gave Bjorn a warm smile as she readied her rifle and slid through the cracked door to the container.
+Her curves squeezed between the door and frame.
+There was something about the way her hips moved as she disappeared from sight—a slight sway, a graceful glide, a subtle but unmistakable taunt aimed in Bjorn’s direction.
 Bjorn felt his cheeks flush as he shook his head, returning to his own scanning process.

 Suddenly, a shout from Tatyana echoed out from the container.